SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-Notice that NPC objects disabled with '`disablenpc`' will still be located.
+Notice that NPC objects disabled with ``disablenpc`` will still be located.

 ---------------------------------------